Ultimate Fallout: Chapter One

-In the aftermath with his death match against Green Goblin, Spider-Man has died in the arms of Aunt May and Mary Jane Watson.
+In the aftermath of his death match against the Green Goblin, Spider-Man has died in the arms of Aunt May and Mary Jane Watson.
 The death of Spider-Man has affected everyone.
-Gwen Stacy considers herself to be a curse.
-J. Jonah Jameson knew that Peter Parker was Spider-Man and can't think of a way to print this out for the Daily Bugle.
-Both the Human Torch and Kitty Pryde are shown to be saddened at the loss of their friend.
+Gwen Stacy considers herself a curse.
+J. Jonah Jameson knew that Peter Parker was Spider-Man and couldn't think of a way to print this out for the Daily Bugle.
+Both the Human Torch and Kitty Pryde are shown to be saddened by the loss of their friend.
 Tony Stark foots the bill for the largest funeral in New York.
-When at the funeral, Aunt May is visited by a young girl who Spider-Man once saved from a fire.
+At the funeral, Aunt May is visited by a young girl who Spider-Man once saved from a fire.
 Aunt May is then approached by a remorseful Captain America who states that what happened to Peter was his fault.
 Mary Jane Watson even blames Nick Fury for Peter's death.